Inflammation plays a central role in healing, but left to run wild, this process can lead to arthritis, heart disease, and Alzheimer's.

 Check your inflammation levels

 Do you suffer from chronic inflammation?
 A simple blood test from your doctor may tell you.
 It measures a liver chemical, C-reactive protein (CRP), which rises in response to inflammation.
-Often a CRP level of 1 to 3 milligrams per liter (mg/L) signals a low, yet chronic, degree of inflammation.
-Levels higher than 3 mg/L indicate a high risk of inflammation.
 The result can help your doctor devise a strategy to lower your levels.

 For example, if you are overweight and have more visceral fat cells—the kind of fat that builds up in your abdomen and surrounds your organs—the immune system sees those fat cells as a threat and pumps out more white blood cells.
 The longer you stay overweight, the longer your body remains in a state of inflammation.
 The fire just keeps burning.